2008 Ford Fusion

-The Fusion fits into the Ford car lineup between the compact Focus and big Five Hundred sedan.
-It's slightly smaller than the outgoing Taurus, but it has much the same dimensions as its competitors.
-Although the Fusion shares its basic floorpan with the Mazda 6, its wheelbase is two inches longer and it is an inch or so wider.
-Ford also says it is a stiffer bodyshell than the Mazda6, which is good because a rigid structure is the key to a smooth ride and responsive handling.
+The Fusion fits into the Ford car lineup between the compact Focus and the big Taurus sedan.
+It has much the same dimensions as its competitors.
+Although the Fusion shares its basic floorpan with the Mazda6, its wheelbase is two inches longer and it is an inch or so wider.
+Ford also says Fusion has a stiffer bodyshell than the Mazda6, which is good because a rigid structure is the key to a smooth ride and responsive handling.

 InteriorThe cabin of the Ford Fusion is comfortable and benefits from straightforward controls.

 The front seats manage to be slightly soft, yet supportive enough for long drives.
-A standard tilt and telescoping steering wheel and the six-way power adjustable driver's seat, standard on the SE and SEL models, helps drivers whether short or tall get comfortable.
+A standard tilt and telescoping steering wheel and the six-way power-adjustable driver's seat, standard on the SE and SEL models, helps drivers get comfortable, be they short or tall.

 In keeping with its European influence, Ford has chosen to go with the soft touch for surface materials, which is expected in a luxury car but not in a mass-market car.
 The car we drove had a dark charcoal interior so everything was finished in black.
 The optional two-tone interior, especially the dark stone and camel with faux wood trim looks more inviting.
 The lighter colored interiors look friendlier.